CollegeBoreal/INF1053-202-19H-02/S.Slick/README.md

 * dans le PSQL CLI creer les permissions

 ```
-postgres=# GRANT permissions ON DATABASE playdb TO postgres;
+postgres=# GRANT ALL ON DATABASE playdb TO postgres;
 ```